 We then combined those ideas to come up with one single user flow:

-To not limit ourselves, we made 3 different sets of wireframes separately to explore the best structure of the solution.
+To not limit ourselves, we made 3 different sets of wireframes separately to explore the best structure and medium of the solution.

 We showed 10 people the wireframes to get some feedback.
-There are 3 key findings:
+There are 3 key takeaways:

 The current features meet people's needs.
 They thought this would be a useful tool to decorate their new living space according to their needs and preferences.